Xenoveritas/jsvsynth/README.md

 I'm not entirely sure whether or not this is a problem with AviSynth or is instead something I'm unclear about within the AviSynth API.

+### Calling AviSynth Filters from JavaScript

+For the most part, this works like you'd expect: invoke a function using the exact same values you would in AviSynth.
+This breaks in a couple of ways:

+1. At present, it's not possible to do something like `clip.Trim(50)`.
+A future update will likely attempt to make code like that possible.
+2. Named variables are handled as an object, as demonstrated by the `avisynth.BlankClip({color:0xFF})` above.
+For named variables, this value must always be the **last** value given.
+Otherwise, it'll be translated into a string (likely `[object Object]`).
+3. Conversions from JavaScript don't take into account the signature of the function being called.
+(As the signature can't be retrieved by plugins anyway.)

+### Other Weird Caveats

+AviSynth is case insensitive, and the `avisynth` object will reflect that:

+`avisynth.blankclip()` is the same as `avisynth.BlankClip()`.

+JavaScript is not: `avisynth.blankclip()` is **not** the same as `AviSynth.blankclip()`!

+This is one of the reasons why you can't use `for(var i in avisynth)` to iterate over variables in AviSynth.
+(The primary reason is that the AviSynth API offers absolutely no way to pull the list of variables in any case.)